 CVE-2026-42888: CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in advplyr audiobookshelf

-Audiobookshelf versions prior to 2.
-33. 2 contain a path traversal vulnerability in the podcast creation endpoint.
-This flaw allows an attacker to supply a crafted file path that bypasses directory restrictions, potentially accessing files outside the intended library directory.
-The vulnerability is identified as CWE-22 and has a CVSS 4.
-0 base score of 6.
-9, indicating medium severity.
-A fix has been released in version 2.
-33. 2 to address this issue.
+Audiobookshelf versions prior to 2.33.2 contain a path traversal vulnerability in the podcast creation endpoint.
+This flaw allows an attacker to supply a file path that is not properly validated to remain within the intended library directory.
+The vulnerability is identified as CWE-22 and has a CVSS 4.0 base score of 6.9, indicating medium severity.
+The issue is fixed in version 2.33.2.

 AI Analysis